-Sound too good to be true?
-Keep reading to find out more about one of the body’s key vitamins and its alleged aesthetic benefits.
+Does this ingredient sound too good to be true?
+Keep reading to find out more about one of the body’s key vitamins and its aesthetic benefits.

-On top of the critical health functions we previously mentioned, biotin -- found in our Glow Collagen Shot -- has been popularized due to its alleged skincare benefits.
-Though there is not enough concrete research to fully support this claim, some people who’ve increased their biotin intake have reported healthier hair, skin and nails.
+On top of the critical health functions we previously mentioned, biotin -- found in our Glow Collagen Shot & other beauty-loving products -- has been popularized due to its alleged skincare benefits.**

 Luckily, a deficiency is rare because of how easy it is to increase levels through biotin-rich foods.
 But if this does occur, those affected may experience dry, irritated skin, hair loss, muscle aches and lack of energy.
 Inversely, an overdose – also unlikely because biotin is water-soluble, meaning extra nutrients would just exit the body through waste — may lead to high blood sugar levels, skin rashes and low vitamin C and B6 levels.**

 We recommend consulting your licensed healthcare professional about the appropriate dose for you.